emk/rust-musl-builder/README.md

   compatibility with `tokio` or another popular library using unstable Rust, please file an issue.
 - `stable-openssl11`: Current stable Rust, with OpenSSL 1.1.
+- `X.Y.Z-openssl11`: Specific versions of stable Rust, with OpenSSL 1.1.
-- `nightly-YYYY-MM-DD-openssl11`: Specific nightly releases with OpenSSL 1.1.
+- `nightly-YYYY-MM-DD-openssl11`: Specific nightly releases, with OpenSSL 1.1.

 At a minimum, each of these images should be able to